huherto/springyRecords/docs/getting-started.md

 ### Executing the code generator.

-If you already have JUnit set up.
-This is the easiest way is to execute the generator.
+You need to create an Application class to set up and execute the code generator.

 {% highlight java %}
 package com.example.generator;